Rankings and measurements

 About the Testing Procedure

-All vehicles are tested to the same test procedure (drive cycle) under carefully controlled conditions in specialised vehicle emission laboratories.
+All vehicles are tested using a test procedure (drive cycle) under carefully controlled conditions in specialised vehicle emission laboratories.
 The test methods used for determining exhaust emissions and fuel consumption are specified in the ADRs.
-The same drive cycle is used for determining air pollutant emissions, CO2 emissions and fuel consumption.
-The ADRs adopt the test methods from the relevant regulations adopted through the United Nations World Forum for the Harmonisation of Vehicle Regulations (UN R83 and UN R101).